 Fundação Getulio Vargas Schools of Law, Rio de Janeiro and São Paulo

 Fundação Getulio Vargas (FGV) was founded in 1944 to prepare leaders for the public and private sectors in Brazil.
 The country was then laying the foundations for its future economic growth, a process that resulted in fast-paced development.
-In recent decades, institutional reforms in Brazil have given rise to new problems that require a new perspective on teaching law in the country.
-Brazil’s increasingly important role in international trade and foreign investment has led to a questioning of classical approaches to law and to the emergence of new areas of scholarly interest in the practice of law.
+In recent decades, institutional reforms in Brazil have given rise to new problems that require a new perspective on teaching law, and Brazil’s increasingly important role in international trade and foreign investment has led to a questioning of classical approaches to law and to the emergence of new areas of scholarly interest.

 Course Offerings and Credits

-FGV’s law schools in Rio de Janeiro and São Paulo have developed a highly innovative curriculum that has received the highest classification granted by Brazil’s two institutions that evaluate academic rigor: the Ministry of Education and Culture and the Brazilian Bar Association.
+FGV’s law schools in Rio de Janeiro and São Paulo have developed an innovative curriculum that has received the highest classification granted by Brazil’s two institutions that evaluate academic rigor: the Ministry of Education and Culture and the Brazilian Bar Association.
 HLS exchange students may choose to study at either Direito Rio or Direito SP.

 Classes are conducted using the Socratic method, with students called on to actively engage in discussion.
-Several techniques are used to ensure participation, including: case studies, role playing, reading workshops, debate panels, mock courts, assemblies and other legal contexts.
-Every method is conducted in an interactive environment between the student and the teacher, and takes place in groups with a limited number of students.
+Instructors use case studies, role playing, reading workshops, debate panels, mock courts, and other techniques. which take place in small groups, to create an interactive environment.

 The grading system at FGV Direito Rio is from 0 to 10.
-Students need to have a minimum grade of 7 to pass.
+Students must receive a minimum grade of 7 to pass.
 Grading criteria are determined by each professor and generally include written exams, class participation, presentations in seminars, and academic assignments.
 To pass, students must attend at least 75% of the classes for each course.

 Through its Global Law Program, FGV Direito SP offers a number of courses that may be of interest to HLS students, including an introduction to the Brazilian legal system and courses on capital markets and the Brazilian regulatory and financial systems.
 With permission, HLS students may take one or two of these classes.

-The grading system in the undergraduate course at FGV Direito SP is from 0 to 10.
+The grading system at Direito SP is from 0 to 10.
 Grading criteria are determined by each professor and generally include written tests, class participation, presenting seminars, and academic assignments.
 To pass, students must receive a minimum grade of 6 in undergraduate-level courses and 7 in graduate-level courses and must participate in at least 80% of the classes for each subject.
 Faculty members strongly encourage class participation (which usually counts 20–30% of the final grade), and attendance is mandatory.
-Class size usually ranges between 30–50 students.

-Students interested in the FGV exchange program should follow the Semester Abroad application process described on the Semester Abroad Eligibility and Application page.
+Students interested in the FGV exchange program should follow the HLS Semester Abroad application process described on the Semester Abroad Planning and Application page.

-The exchange agreement stipulates that one FGV reserve at least one spot for an HLS JD student each year.
+The exchange agreement stipulates that FGV reserve at least one spot for an HLS J.D. student each year.
 HLS may recommend more than the allotted number of candidates but ultimately selection of the students will be made by FGV.